sponno/goodsign_nodesdk/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory in your terminal.
-3. Run `bundle install` to install the required gems.
-Installs dotenv
+3. Run `npm install` which will install required libraries

 ## Usage